Euro gold and silver commemorative coins: Slovenia

 Slovenia joined the eurozone on January 1, 2007.
-Although they did not mint any collectors' coin in 2007, in such a short time they already built a small collection, with face values ranging from €3 to €100.
-Is right here, in the face value, where the uniqueness of the Slovenian coins can be found.
-They have so far €3, €30 and €100 coins; using other materials, silver and gold for each of those coins.
+Although they did not mint any collectors' coin in 2007, it has built a small collection, with face values ranging from €3 to €100, made of silver, gold, and other materials.

 Since the coins are fairly new, they can be easily obtained in the market at a lower value compared to the coins of other countries in the eurozone, particularly those difficult coins to find of 2002 or 2003.